naineshv/Project-Tidydata/README.md

 ### Script: run_analysis.R
 **Author:** Nainesh Vashi
 **Usage Guidelines:**
 - The script tidies the data set obtained from wearable computing devices and summarizes it to produce a data frame 'Summary'.
-It also prints the data frame  to the screen.
 - The script uses/reads the following files for data and information - *X_train.txt, y_train.txt, X_test.txt, y_test.txt, subjects_train.txt, subjects_test.txt, features.txt, activity_labels.txt*.
 - **For the script to run successfully, all the mentioned files should be in the working directory.**
 - To run the script execute the following at the prompt,